Qiskit/qiskit/docs/contributing_to_qiskit.rst

 it is necessary to first judge how widely used and/or important the feature is to users, in order to determine a reasonable obsolescence date.

+2a.
+The migration path must have existed in a least a prior release before the new feature can be deprecated.
+For example, if you have a function ``foo()`` which is going to be replaced with ``bar()`` you can't deprecate the ``foo()`` function in the same release that introduces ``bar()``.
+The ``bar()`` function needs to be available in a release prior to the deprecation of ``foo()``.
+This is necessary to enable downstream consumers of Qiskit that maintain their own libraries to write code that works with > 1 release at a time, which is important for the entire ecosystem.
+If you would like to indicate that a deprecation will be coming in a future release you can use the ``PendingDeprecationWarning``  warning to signal this.
+But, the deprecation period only begins after a ``DeprecationWarning`` is being emitted.

 3. An obsolescence date for the feature will be set.
 The feature must remain intact and working (although with the proper warning being emitted) in all releases pushed until after that obsolescence date.
 At the very minimum, the